NightFyre/GTAV-External-Overlay/README.md

 You may also send me suggestions

 # Donations
-Donations are accepted and will be used to cover and expenses related to the development of this menu.
+Donations are accepted (will never be a requirement) and will be used to cover any expenses related to the development of this menu.
 Things like Internet Bill & Coffee

-CashApp: $danknights23
+Cashapp: $danknights23

+Keep in mind , donating will not grant you any special features!
+However you will have my gratitude and respect for supporting me :)

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.